-With the 2019 Raptor and the 2019 Tundra TRD Pro on the horizon, competition is really starting to heat up between the famed American automaker Ford and Japanese rival Toyota.
+Though the Ford F-150 is certainly the best selling truck on the market, Toyota's Tundra has attracted more than a few loyal customers with its promises of durability and reliability.
+With the 2019 Raptor and the 2019 Tundra TRD Pro on the horizon, competition is really starting to heat up between these two full-sized pickups.
 Although the Tundra is assembled in San Antonio, Texas, it was the first full-size pickup to be produced by a Japanese manufacturer.
 The F-150 has been around for much longer than the Tundra, but Toyota has managed to create a very capable competitor.
 Both favored by off-roading enthusiasts and avid trailblazers, the Tundra and F-150 are both powerful rigs on and off the pavement.
 But what’s the difference between the Tundra vs F-150?

 Tundra vs F-150: Specs